How to Be More Patient With Mindfulness

 Mindfulness-based patience works by making the space between a trigger and your response easier to notice.
 The goal is not to become constantly calm; it is to recover sooner when impatience has already started.

 The trigger-pause-response loop is the ordinary sequence of getting activated, noticing it, and choosing what happens next.
-A delay, interruption, or slow reply sets off body signals before behavior: the jaw tightens, the chest presses forward, the hand grips, or thoughts begin racing toward “hurry up.”
+A late start, an interrupted cooking line prep, or a slow training partner can set off body signals before behavior: cold hands, a racing heartbeat, a hard grip, or thoughts charging toward “move faster.”
 Breath awareness gives attention a steady place to land, which can reduce automatic reaction, or acting on habit before you have chosen.
 In practice, the loop often looks like this:

 This is recovery training.
 You still get irritated; you learn to come back faster.